-UEA Symphony Orchestra enjoys membership from students, staff and members of the public.
-The orchestra, under the direction of UEA Director of Music Stuart Dunlop, rehearses on campus every Wednesday (6.30pm-9.15pm), during the autumn and spring semesters, and performs either alone or with the UEA Choir at least three times a year.
-Past projects have included performances of Dvořák’s Mass in D Major (with UEA Choir), Brahms’ Symphony No.1, Bernstein’s Symphonic Suite from On the Waterfront, Gershwin’s Porgy and Bess (with UEA Choir), Mendelssohn’s Overture and Incidental music for A Midsummer Nights Dream (with UEA Drama), Mahler’s Totenfeier and Rachmaninov’s Paganini Variations, Mussorgsky’s Boris Godunov (with UEA Choir), Beethoven’s Symphony No.5, Debussy/Louÿs' Les Chansons de Bilitis (with Sacré Théâtre) and Verdi's Requiem (with UEA Choir), Woods' Fantasia, No.1 (new composition), Elgar's The Music Makers (with UEA Choir), Tchaikovsky’s Overture-Fantasia Romeo and Juliet, Grieg’s Piano Concerto in A minor and Sibelius’ Symphony No 1 in E minor.
+UEA Symphony Orchestra enjoys membership from students, staff, and members of the public.
+The orchestra, under the direction of UEA Director of Music, Stuart Dunlop, rehearses on campus every Wednesday (6.30pm-9.15pm), during the autumn and spring semesters, and performs either alone or with the UEA Choir at least three times a year.
+Past projects have included performances of Dvořák’s Mass in D Major (with UEA Choir), Brahms’ Symphony No.1, Bernstein’s Symphonic Suite from On the Waterfront, Gershwin’s Porgy and Bess (with UEA Choir), Mendelssohn’s Overture and Incidental music for A Midsummer Nights Dream (with UEA Drama), Mahler’s Totenfeier and Rachmaninov’s Paganini Variations, Mussorgsky’s Boris Godunov (with UEA Choir), Beethoven’s Symphony No.5, Debussy/Louÿs' Les Chansons de Bilitis, (with Sacré Théâtre), Verdi's Requiem (with UEA Choir), Woods' Fantasia, No.1 (new composition), Elgar's The Music Makers (with UEA Choir), Tchaikovsky’s Overture-Fantasia Romeo and Juliet, Grieg’s Piano Concerto in A minor and Sibelius’ Symphony No 1 in E minor.

 UEA Symphony Orchestra is open to players of Grade 7 standard or above (however, there is no need to have passed any exams), who (ideally) have some orchestral experience.

 All orchestra members are auditioned.
 For your audition, you will be asked to attempt a short piece of sight reading.
 You will also be asked to perform a short pre-prepared piece or extract (approximately 2-3 minutes in duration).
 This can be any piece which you are currently playing or learning.
 You will be asked to play without accompaniment, but the piece you choose does not have to be unaccompanied.